LucyLiu-UCSB/LucyLiu-UCSB.github.io/.container/_posts/2019-11-22-count-inversion-with-merge-sort.md

 ---
-title: "Count inversion with merge sort"
+title: Count inversion with merge sort
 date: 2019-11-22 14:21
 categories: [Computer Science, Algorithm]
 tags: [Recursion, Divide&Conquer]
+seo:
+  date_modified: 2019-11-22 18:25:06 -0800
 ---

 ## Question

 Given a list of number, how many inversion pairs are there?
 If the list is [1, 3, 5, 2, 4, 6], there are three inversions: (3, 2), (3, 4), (3, 6).
-A brute force method would be using two loops, resulting in an algorithm with running time $O(n^2)$, where $n$ is the length of the list.
+A brute force method would be using two loops, resulting in an algorithm with running time \(O(n^2)\), where $n$ is the length of the list.

 ```python
 def bruteForceCount(arr):